Hi, I’m Adam

 - When we agree, we build a prototype

 - We iterate the visual design and overall UX on the prototype in one–week sprints

 - When the concept feels right, we start to include users in iterations (~2–3 weeks from the start)

 - First version (or MVP) is ready for development and to receive feedback from real users

 - We start iterating on the next features and the process continues

 We’re responsible for the whole redesign.
 We work together to introduce smart and viable monetization options.

 We deliver fully working prototypes with scraped real data.
 They have a new information architecture, new navigation, a new visual design.
 They are fully responsive.
 On top of that, there is a full design system.

 Orange has a total of ~16 million customers in Poland.
 They’re the biggest mobile and landline operator here.

 They’re the client we’ve done our biggest projects with.
-We’ve work with them on:
+We’ve worked with them on:

 Web, mobile, and tablet applications (Mój Orange).
 Full technical and UX analysis.
 We created a new information architecture, new navigation, and a new graphical design.
 RWD prototype.
 We helped to redesign the whole process from the ground up.
 It was a huge project.
 Overall, it was more than a year of work, and we created more than 600 hi–fi screens for this project alone.

 Login and registration cycle

 Web, mobile, and omnichannel process redesign.
 Big in terms of service design.
 Think about the security implications and legacy considerations in a company like this.
 We held more than 30 workshops with different departments.
 We delivered an RWD prototype with documentation.

 Online knowledge base

 The challenge was to create a more efficient KB and combine both client–facing and internal legacy knowledge bases.
 We actually analyzed (read!)
 Orange’s existing knowledge bases to create an information architecture map and content inventory.
 From that, we came up with a more natural and understandable information architecture.
 Based on that we delivered a working RWD prototype.
 We also designed a sophisticated search system.